Tem's Well of Stuff

 It gets worse.
 I'm still not ready to talk about Harrowed Haley.

 You get one last meeting with Frog before wandering into a swamp.
 You can trudge through the infinite swamp for as long as you like, but the only thing to do now is to stand still and let yourself slowly sink into the mire.
-(Again, this feels like a muddling of metaphors: the problem with the realm was that it was stagnant, but now to escape that realm, you have to stand still?)
+Great, more muddling of imagery!
+The problem with the realm was that it was stagnant, and the final solution to stagnation is to stand still?
+The final step to not simply accepting what's happening is to stand still and accept what happens.
+Great job, Everhood.

 You're eventually given a prompt to let yourself sink all the way.
 I get this is supposed to be accepting that Things End, and being at peace with Death (in both the metaphorical and literal sense), but it felt like self-harm to me.
 I didn't love it.